gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone3/UserStory1/US1 Class Diagrams.md

 And employs the global variable class `Vars` to access the `Player`.
 - Execute/Redo $\rightarrow$ `rotateBlock`
 - Undo $\rightarrow$ `rotateBlock`
-The command keeps the `Building` that was bellow the cursor upon its creation.
+The command keeps the `Building` that was below the cursor upon its creation.
 ![](Assets/RotateBuildingClass.drawio.svg)
 # Map
 ## Enter Map